muratkeremozcan/aws-cdk-in-practice/notes.md

      AWS Lambda functions, and an Amazon DynamoDB table could be done with a single L3 construct, abstracting away most of the underlying details.

+> Note about custom L1 constructs
+>
+> When you want to create an L1 (low-level) construct in CDK for resources that might not have direct support in CDK, you're essentially looking to create a construct that maps directly to a CloudFormation resource.
+>
+> The "meta" way to create an L1 construct without getting into the weeds of manual definitions or third-party vendor libraries is to utilize the `cdk-import` tool.
+This tool automates the process by generating the necessary code from the CloudFormation resource type's schema definition.
+>
+> ### Creating an L1 Construct for a Custom Type:
+>
+> 1. **Determine the CloudFormation Resource Type**:
+>    Before you start, you need to know the exact CloudFormation resource type you want to represent.
+This could be a type like `"AWS::S3::Bucket"` for standard AWS resources or `"Vendor::Service::ResourceType"` for third-party resources.
+>
+> 2. **Use the `cdk-import` Tool**:
+>    The `cdk-import` tool can automatically generate an L1 construct from a CloudFormation resource type.
+>
+>    - **Command**:
+>      ```bash
+>      npx cdk-import -o [output-directory] '[Resource-Type]'
+>      ```
+>      Replace `[output-directory]` with where you want the generated code to reside, and `[Resource-Type]` with the specific CloudFormation resource type you're targeting.
+>
+>    - **What it Does**: This tool will look for the specified resource type in the public CloudFormation registry, download its schema definition, and then generate the necessary TypeScript code for an L1 construct.
+>
+> 3. **Include the Generated L1 Construct in Your Project**:
+>    The generated code will reside in the specified output directory (from the command above).
+You can then use this generated code in your CDK project.
+If necessary, you can further modify or wrap this generated L1 construct to better suit your specific needs.
+>
+> 4. **Deploy and Use**:
+>    Once integrated into your project, you can deploy and manage the CloudFormation resource using CDK like any other built-in resource.
+>

 Create the folders; web, infrastructure.
 Init cdk on infrastructure directory.

 > ```bash